pep248/ros2_MinimalParamArg/README.md

 It is also very important to point out that afer the `node_name` there has to be a `ros__parameters` tag, which is necessary to load the parameters.

-Here we will provide some examples on how to then use said parameters in the launched nodes:
+Here we will provide some examples on how to use said parameters in the launched nodes:

 ### Python